Graffiti on Aspahalt/Tarmac

-After removing graffiti from the sound wall, this city decided to pain over the graffiti that was left on the asphalt road.
+After removing graffiti from the sound wall, this city decided to paint over the graffiti that was left on the asphalt road.

 This can result in any run-off water turning black and dirty, which must be collected and disposed of responsibly.
 For this reason, especially on newer / blacker roads, or seal-coated asphalt roads, we recommend using our Transgel.
-Brush thickly onto the spray can and allow some dwell time (at least10-20 minutes) before rinsing off with your pressure washer.
+Brush thickly onto the spray can paint and allow some dwell time (at least 10-20 minutes) before rinsing off with your pressure washer.

-Transgel is most effective on thicker / older white and yellow spray cans and can be left on longer without causing any degradation of the asphalt.
-Asa quick alternative to removal, you could paint over the road using matte black road paint, available from commercial paint stores.
+Transgel is most effective on thicker / older white and yellow spray can paints and can be left on longer without causing any degradation of the asphalt.
+As a quick alternative to removal, you could paint over the road using matte black road paint, available from commercial paint stores.

 Thick Latex Painted Mural on Asphalt

 Thicker latex paint removal from asphalt such as the mural pictured above usually requires a hot water pressure washer in conjunction with our removers.
 It is best to remove any thickness or damp/undried paint first with scrapers, rags, etc. Never start pressure washing wet latex paints.
 You will turn a square yard of paint into 200 sq. yards of mess.

 Brush on one of our removers using a soft nylon broom and rinse off with hot water.
 As always, test a small section first, before attempting large scale removals.